Vesna Zmijanac: Career

 While living in Vienna, Zmijanac was discovered by singer Šaban Šaulić, who offered her to join him on his European tour. Šaulić also helped her get a recording contract with PGP-RTB, under which she released her first single "Hvala ti za sve" in 1979.
 Three years later, she starred in the movie Sok od šljiva, directed by Branko Baletić.
 Her first album, Ljubi me, ljubi, lepoto moja, was released in 1982.
 Zmijanac also made a cameo in the television series Kamiondžije ponovo voze in 1984.

-During the early eighties, she started collaborating with Miroljub Aranđelović Kemiš, who wrote her first bigger hit - "Nevera moja" (1975).
+During the early eighties, she started collaborating with Miroljub Aranđelović Kemiš, who wrote her first major hit - "Nevera moja" (1975).
 Her fifth album, titled Dođi što pre, was released the following year, selling 400,000 copies.
 Same year, she won the grand prix at the International Music Fair (MESAM) in Belgrade with the song "Kraj nogu ti mrem".
 The album was also followed with her first national tour.
-With this success Zmijanac was propelled into the first rank of Yugoslavian singers, only competing with Lepa Brena.
+With this success Zmijanac was propelled into the first rank of Yugoslav singers, only competing with Lepa Brena.
 The follow-up album, Jedini si ti, was sold in half a million copies.
 Her 1987 album, titled Istina, was sold in 850,000 copies, making it of one the best-selling albums in the former Yugoslavia.
 The album featured a popular duet with Dino Merlin, called "Kad zamirišu jorgovani".
 Zmijanac embarked on her second tour, performing at the Hala Pionir, Belgrade and Zetra Olympic Hall, Sarajevo to over 10,000 people.
 Other big hits of hers from this period include "Ne kunite crne oči" (1986), "Kunem ti se životom" (1987) and "Kazni me, kazni" (1988).

-In 1990, Zmijanac released her eighth studio album Svatovi, under new label Komuna, which was promoted with a tour and ten consecutive concerts at the Belgrade's Sava Centar.
+In 1990, Zmijanac released her eighth studio album, Svatovi, under new label Komuna, which was promoted with a tour and ten consecutive concerts at the Belgrade's Sava Centar.
 During the nineties, four more bodies of work were released, on which she collaborated with the likes of Momčilo Bajagić Bajaga and Rambo Amadeus.
 These albums include popular songs such as "Svatovi" (1990), "Idem preko zemlje Srbije" (1994), "Ja imam nekog, a ti si sam" (1994) featuring Slavko Banjac, "Malo po malo" (1995) and "Da budemo noćas zajedno" (1997).

-In the year 2000, Zmijanac published a book called Kad zamirišu jorgovani, which was described by her as "an attempt at an autobiography".
+In the year 2000, Zmijanac published a book, called Kad zamirišu jorgovani, which was described by her as "an attempt at an autobiography".
 In October 2010, she participated on Survivor Srbija VIP: Philippines alongside her daughter, Nikolija.
 Zmijanac was the second contestant to be eliminated on the show.
-Her final album to date Sokol was released in 2011 through PGP-RTS.
+Her final album to date, Sokol, was released in 2011 through PGP-RTS.
 Zmijanac competed on the seventh and final season of the reality television show Farma.
 She eventually voluntarily left the show after finding out that her daughter is pregnant.
 In December 2019, Vesna Zmijanac, among other artists, received the Life Achievement Award from the Union of Serbia's Music Artists.
-In October 2020, she was proclaimed the National Music Artist of Serbia by the Folk Music Assembly of Serbia.
+In October 2020, she was proclaimed the National Music Artist of Serbia at the Folk Music Assembly of Serbia.